-- 1. Except where the sawlog stumpage rate or an upset stumpage rate is determined in Chapter 7: - a. an appraisal is a process used to determine a stumpage rate for a cutting authority area using the manual in effect on the effective date of the cutting authority. - b. the appraisal is effective on the effective date of the cutting authority. - 2.
-A licensee or BCTS shall submit an appraisal data submission to the district manager when the licensee or BCTS makes an application for a cutting authority. - 3.
+- 1. An appraisal is a process used to determine a stumpage rate for a cutting authority area using the manual in effect on the effective date of the cutting authority.
+The appraisal is effective on the effective date of the cutting authority. - 2.
+A licensee or BCTS shall submit the appraisal data submission to the district manager when the licensee or BCTS makes an application for a cutting authority. - 3.
 The district manager may require the licensee or BCTS to complete and submit an estimated stumpage rate calculation for both helicopter and cable methods of harvesting when the district manager is not satisfied that the method proposed by the licensee or BCTS is the only method that is suitable for the area intended to be harvested. - 4.
-The district manager may review the appraisal data submission of the licensee or BCTS, and may inform the licensee or BCTS of any omissions, errors or provisions of the manual that, in the opinion of the district manager, the signing RPF or RFT may not have considered.
+The district manager may review the licensee or BCTS appraisal data submission and may inform the licensee or BCTS of any omissions, errors or provisions of the manual that, in the opinion of the district manager, the signing RPF or RFT may not have considered.
 The licensee or BCTS signing RPF or RFT may consider the district manager's information and may revise the appraisal data submission. - 5.
 The district manager shall give any information supplied by the licensee or BCTS under this section to the person who determines the stumpage rate together with any other information that the district manager considers relevant to the appraisal. - 6.
-The person who determines the stumpage rate may review the appraisal data submission of the licensee or BCTS, and information supplied by the district manager and may inform the licensee or BCTS of any omissions, errors or provisions of the manual that, in the opinion of the person who determines the stumpage rate, the signing RPF or RFT may not have considered.
+The person who determines the stumpage rate may review the licensee or BCTS submission, and information supplied by the district manager, and may inform the licensee or BCTS of any omissions, errors or provisions of the manual that, in the opinion of the person who determines the stumpage rate, the signing RPF or RFT may not have considered.
 The licensee or BCTS signing RPF or RFT may consider the information and may revise the appraisal data submission. - 7.
 The person who determines the stumpage rate shall consider: - a. the information provided by the licensee or BCTS and the district manager, and - b. any information available to the person who determines the stumpage rate that is relevant to the appraisal. - 8.
-Regional revenue staff will notify: - a.
-BCTS of the upset stumpage rate determination, or - b. except for Section 20 timber sale licensees, all other licensees of the stumpage rate determination.
+Regional staff will notify the applicant of the stumpage rate determination.